shutter-network/rolling-shutter/docs/phased-development.md

 valid decryption signatures.
 In addition, the chain makes sure that the execution context matches the batch commitment.

+Note that phase 2 still allows for frontrunning via L1-to-L2 transactions.
+Depending on the state of development of phase 3, there are multiple options to deal with this:

+- Ignore it, assuming phase 3 will be ready soon.
+- Disable L1-to-L2 transactions.
+This will prevent frontrunning, but make the rollup unusable except for demo applications.
+- Delay L1-to-L2 transactions via a special contract.
+This will prevent frontrunning, but worsen the user experience.

 ### Phase 3: Full Rollup Implementation

 Phase 3 improves on the naive rollup implementation by preventing censorship by